Scarecrow Tattoo Meaning

 Scarecrow Tattoo Designs

-One thing I discovered, because of the ubiquitous appearance of the scarecrow as an important part of film and TV, is in regard to tattoo designs, the idea of what the scarecrow has been used for over the centuries: scaring away birds from the crops, wasn't part of the scarecrow designs used to ink tattoos.
+One thing I discovered, because of the ubiquitous appearance of the scarecrow as an important part of film and TV, is that the most well-known significance of scarecrows doesn't apply to scarecrow tattoo designs; scaring away birds from the crops wasn't part of the scarecrow designs used to ink tattoos.

 I guess if you're going to go scarecrow, it would have to be expressed as the majority of people would imagine it to be, and that is either as a dark force or a lovable character.